Kclamberth/FTLRedir/README.md

 ---

 <p align="center">
   Extremely light application, does one thing and ONLY that one thing.
-A simple redirect of links from YouTube to the FreeTube application.
+A simple redirection of links from YouTube to the FreeTube application.
 </p>

 <p align="center">